-The Legislative Council is the rule making body composed of 28 public school administrators.
-Twenty are elected by school superintendents, with a representative chosen from each of the five conferences in each of the four geographical regions of the state.
+The Legislative Council is the rule making body composed of 32 public school administrators.
+Twenty-six are elected by school superintendents, with a representative chosen from each of the six conferences in each of the four geographical regions of the state.
 The chair of the Council appoints eight members from larger schools, to ensure a more balanced representation of students ethnic populations and women.

 The Council acts on many proposed amendments.
 An affirmative vote by a majority of superintendents is required to change an eligibility rule or to make a major change in UIL policy.
 Rules approved by the Council or by vote of member schools require further approval of the Commissioner of Education before they are implemented.

 State Executive Committee

-The State Executive Committee, appointed by the Commissioner of the Texas Education Agency, is composed of seven school administrators, representing each of the four geographical regions and each of the five conferences, and a minimum of four-at-large members.
+The State Executive Committee, appointed by the Commissioner of the Texas Education Agency, is composed of eight school administrators, representing each of the four geographical regions and each of the six conferences, and a minimum of four-at-large members.

 This committee interprets the rules, settles disputes between different UIL districts and disputes which arise past the district level, conducts investigations and hearings of alleged violations, and hears appeals.

 Waiver Review Board

 The Waiver Review Board reviews decisions of the UIL Waiver Officer when an appeal of a waiver decision is filed.
-The Waiver Review Board consists of nine persons.
-Five members are elected - one from each conference - and 4 members are appointed by the Chair of the Legislative Council.
+The Waiver Review Board consists of ten persons.
+Six members are elected - one from each conference - and 4 members are appointed by the Chair of the Legislative Council.
 The selection of appointed members reflects sensitivity to ethnicity, gender and student population size of districts.